ministryofjustice/hmpps-alerts-api/architectural_design_record/001-Person-Level-Association.md

 ## Status

-Approved by @AliceNoakes as Product Owner
+Approved by @AliceNoakes as Service Owner

 ## Context